New & Used Honda CR-Z: In Depth

 GET A FREE PRICE QUOTE

-The Honda CR-Z is a three-door subcompact hybrid that can hold two passengers.
-The optional manual transmission makes the CR-Z enjoyable for both the driving enthusiast and economy-concerned consumer.
+The Honda CR-Z is a three-door subcompact hybrid that can only hold two passengers.
+The optional manual transmission makes the CR-Z enjoyable for both the driving enthusiast and frugal consumer.

 From a design perspective, the CR-Z evokes the design heritage of Honda's famed CRX coupe of the Eighties and Nineties.
 But sales have hardly been stellar, and the CR-Z turns out to face a kind of existential crisis: It's neither the most efficient two-seat car nor the sportiest.
 In working to balance between those two qualities, Honda may have built a car that's not top of the class for either.

 The Honda CR-Z was introduced as a totally new model for 2011, and for 2013, Honda gave it a mild freshening with a new grille and bumper, revised front styling, an air inlet molding, and daytime LED running lights in the headlamps.

 Verdicts on the CR-Z's lines vary a lot; some feel the little hatchback looks great, while others see it as nothing more than a squashed two-door Insight, with a tall hoodline and incoherent interior themes.
 Anyone who's been in a recent Civic or Insight will recognize the two-level instrument panel, but its colors and shapes are edgier than those of the Insight, and your choice of performance mode--and your driving style--will cause the gauge cluster to change color, from green (most efficient) through blue to red (highest output, lowest gas mileage).